 Conversely, sometimes it is necessary to lower a specific product bid that is receiving clicks, but zero or few conversions.

-In this instance, I am going to lower the bid from $0.54 to $0.21.
-This will continue to allow this product to receive some clicks and impressions; however, the product will be shown less often.
-I will continue to monitor and review the bid once additional historical data is available based on the new bid.
+In this instance, I am going to lower the bid from $1.25 to $0.94.
+This will still allow this product to still receive some clicks and impressions; however, the product will be shown less often allowing other products in this subsegment to appear more often for the same keyword searches.
+I will continue to monitor and review the bid once additional historical data is available based on the newly adjusted bid.

 When to Not Adjust a Product Bid

 For advertisers, just as important as raising and lowering individual bids is determining when to NOT adjust a bid for a particular product.

 Below, the product ‘cpcc1216s7x-maroon’ has a bid of $1.25, with 2 conversion in the last 2 week; $47.33 in spend and revenue generated of $239.90.
 This calculates to a ROAS of 5.07.

 With all the criteria I use to raise a bid, I would like to view how many additional impressions, clicks and costs Google expects this product to receive if I raise the bid.
 Therefore, again I click on the graph icon next to the Max.
 CPC field.